emmt/OptimPackNextGen.jl/doc/algebra.md

   input and output types of the "vectors".

 * A `SelfAdjointOperator{E}` is a more specialized `LinearOperator` which is its own adjoint.
-Its only parameter is the input and out type of the "vectors".
+Its only parameter is the type of the input and output "vectors".

 Appart from defining the type for the operator, two methods, `apply_direct` and